-ARGOR reports risk assessment to general management.
+Heraeus reports risk assessment to general management.

-The Compliance Officer verifies the potential risks in line with the internal codes of ARGOR as well as the OECD guidelines and the FATF-Rules as well as Swiss AML-Rules.
-All new high-risk suppliers must be approved by ARGOR senior Management, while those existing must be confirmed once a year.
-Quarterly an internal risk committee of ARGOR is conducted.
-Additionally, (see above) the ARGOR Compliance Officer involves the Heraeus Precious Metals Compliance Officer, which in turn informs the HPM Sourcing Committee about high-risk suppliers.
+The Compliance Officer verifies the potential risks in line with the internal codes of Heraeus as well as the OECD guidelines and the FATF-Rules.
+All new high-risk suppliers must be approved by Heraeus senior Management.
+Quarterly an internal risk review is conducted and its outcome presented to the HPM Sourcing Committee.